rks101/eglinux/README.md

 How do we refer to a path in commands?

-List a special environment variable called PATH
+List a special environment variable called PATH, which contains a list of directories separated by a colon (:)
 ```
 echo $PATH
 ```

-Update PATH variable to include the Videos directory
+Update the PATH variable to include the Videos directory
 ```
 $ echo $PATH                            <== List existing PATH
 /home/rps/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin

 $ export PATH=$PATH:/home/rps/Videos    <== appending dir will put additions in the end, pre-pending will put additions first

 $ echo $PATH                            <== check after export
 /home/rps/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/home/rps/Videos
 ```

+Order of directories in the PATH variable matters!
+If any command or utility is present in more than one directory in the PATH, the first one in the PATH listing will be picked up.

 If you want a newly added directory to be searched first in the path, add the new directory first and then append the existing contents of the path variable.
 Use the `which` command to locate the first binary or built-in utility being referenced.